 Know that if you want to access similar events in the United States, the Amex Platinum Card is the one you need (because Aeroplan cards don’t give access to those).
 It’s the best for most travelers anyway.

-The event will be held at a new location in 2025.
+The event will once again be held at a new location in 2026.

 I’m really not a bougie kind of person and rarely splurge for anything luxurious, so I love that I can make a unique and fun day out of the exclusive VIP experience, for free.

-And being in the epicenter of the festive Grand Prix atmosphere is undoubtedly an experience in itself.
+And being in town with the festive Grand Prix atmosphere was undoubtedly an experience in itself.

 The complimentary food at the event is by Chef Danny Smiles.

-His restaurant Le Violon was recently ranked #1 Best New Restaurant by Canada’s 100 Best in 2025.
+His restaurant Le Violon was recently ranked #1 Best New Restaurant by Canada’s 100 Best in 2025 (and it’s still on the list in 2026).

 It was recently added to the many many high-end restaurants where you can get $200 for free every year with the Amex Platinum dining credit benefit.